Overview of the getPlanning() API and related functions with SAP Analytics Designer

 How to use the getPlanning() API and its methods and functions with SAP Analytics Designer

-The getPlanning() API returns the Planning object of the table, if the table is linked to a model (data source) that does not support planning, then undefined is returned.
+The getPlanning() API returns the Planning object of the table.
+If the table links to a model (data source) that does not support planning, it returns undefined.

-This blog is an overview of all the functions used with the getPlanning() API with some use cases.
-There are 9 functions used with the getPlanning(), and they are as follows:
+This blog provides an overview of all functions used with the getPlanning() API, along with some use cases.
+The getPlanning() API includes nine functions, which are:

-1. getDataLocking()– The data-locking object of the table is returned.
+The data-locking object of the table is returned.
 Used to check if a model is data-locking enabled.
-It is a necessary check for certain operations that can’t be performed on a table such as setState() and getState(), if the model isn’t data locking enabled.
-If the table is linked to a model (data source) that doesn’t support data locking, undefined is returned.
+This check is required for operations like setState() and getState() when the model does not have data locking enabled.
+If the table links to a model (data source) that doesn’t support data locking, the API returns undefined.
 There are no mandatory no optional parameters.

 Example: